Rachel Thorpe, LCSW, DAPA

 Hello there, and welcome.
-I am a mom to two wonderful boys and we recently moved to Sarasota, FL from Rhode Island.
+I am a mom to two wonderful boys and recently moved to Sarasota, FL from Rhode Island.
 I started working in the Mental Health field in 1989 in a Community Mental Health Center in Rhode Island.
-My decision to work in this field was fueled by my observations of my mom’s experiences with mental health treatment.
+My decision to work in this field was fueled by my observations of people’s experiences with mental health treatments.
 As long as I can remember, I knew that I was going to make a real difference in people’s lives.
 I knew that I had a strong compassion for people and that I would approach treatment in different, varied ways from what my mom experienced.
 I respect all individuals and I can see the good in everyone.
 I treat each person like they are worthwhile and I believe that we can all gain a higher quality of life.
 Sometimes everyone needs a little help to accomplish this and that is where I come in!
 I am constantly looking for new and effective treatments that can also be pleasant and enjoyable.
 I am a huge animal lover and I believe that animals enrich our lives and trigger our natural compassion for others.
 This is why I incorporate animals in my practice.
 There is nothing more uplifting than to be greeted by two wagging tails.

 More Info About My Therapeutic Approach:

 I believe that many therapeutic approaches should be offered to increase patient wellness.
 I offer animal-assisted therapy, interactive metronome, and neurofeedback.
 These approaches are quite effective, fun and are great for those who find it difficult to verbalize their feelings or those who find talk therapy challenging.
 Interactive metronome is very exciting for me as a result of this treatment, I have seen remarkable inprovement in multiple areas including, ADHD, Autistic Spectrum, Cognitive improvements including memory, focus and organization.